 Fig. 12.
-Analysis and experimental results, highway scenario, $D{RSU} = 1000m$ , R = 150m.
+Analysis and experimental results, highway scenario, $D{RSU} = 1000$ m, R = 150 m. (a) Overhearing probability. (b) IP address configuration time.

-was used to selectively filter the packets that each router received and, in this way, be able to emulate any given physical topology.
-The controlling node computed a random topology (initial position and speed of each vehicle) at the beginning of each run and then remotely configured each Linksys router using iptables so the routers emulated the topology and movement of the nodes during the test.
-On each run we collected the results (IP address configuration time and overhearing success) of all the vehicles that could potentially be configured with an overhearing success (i.e., the ones farther than R meters from the area border, the rest are used to populate the highway segment between the RSU and the unconfigured nodes) and processed them at the controlling node.
+The testbed was physically deployed in a laboratory of our computer science building.
+Due to the fact that all the routers were within wireless radio connectivity range, iptables software was used to selectively filter the packets that each router received and, this way, be able to emulate any given physical topology.
+The controlling node computed a random topology (initial position and speed of each vehicle) at the beginning of each run and then remotely configured each Linksys router using iptables so that the routers emulated the topology and movement of the nodes during the test.
+On each run, we collected the results (IP address configuration time and overhearing success) of all the vehicles that could potentially be configured with an overhearing success (i.e., those farther than R meters from the area border, the rest are used to populate the highway segment between the RSU and the unconfigured nodes) and processed them at the controlling node.
 Different inter-RA values were configured, and each test was composed of 300 iterations.
-We evaluated the highway scenario, with $D{RSU} = 1000m$ and R = 150m.
+We evaluated the highway scenario with $D{\rm RSU} = 1000 \text{ m}$ and R = 150 m.

-The obtained results (displayed in Fig. 12) show that the experimental performance is quite close to the one predicted by our theoretical analysis.
-The difference between the experimental and theoretical results can be caused by the fact that the wireless media is more crowded in our lab environment than in a real highway, because all the nodes are placed together in the same room, and the presence of other interfering external wireless networks.
+The obtained results (displayed in Fig. 12) show that the experimental performance is quite close to that predicted by our theoretical analysis.
+The difference between the experimental and theoretical results can be caused by the fact that the wireless media is more crowded in our laboratory environment than in a real highway because all the nodes are placed together in the same room and the presence of other interfering external wireless networks.
 Nevertheless, it is worth highlighting that our model matches quite reasonably the experimental results obtained from our testbed, and this supports the feasibility of the implementation of our overhearing-assisted optimization in a real prototype.

 VI.
-CONCLUSIONS
+CONCLUSION

-This article presents an overhearing-assisted optimization for GeoSAC, consisting of an address auto-configuration mechanism for vehicular networks.
-The optimization is based on vehicles overhearing Router Advertisements generated at neighboring geographical areas and allowing the vehicles to pre-compute valid IP addresses to be used at those areas in the event that they enter one of them.
+This paper has presented an overhearing-assisted optimization for GeoSAC consisting of an address autoconfiguration mechanism for vehicular networks.
+The optimization is based on vehicles overhearing RAs generated at neighboring geographical areas and allowing the vehicles to precompute valid IP addresses to be used at those areas in the event that they enter one of them.
 This optimization does not require changes to the operation protocol of the original GeoSAC, and it is fully compatible with nodes compliant to GeoSAC.

-The article provides an analytical expression for the probability of our optimization being used effectively in different realistic scenarios that consider values for vehicular density, coverage radius of the wireless technology, and distance between attachment points deployed by the road infrastructure.
-We have also derived an expression for the IP address auto-configuration time when our optimization is enabled and have compared it with the time achieved by GeoSAC under optimal conditions.
+This paper provides an analytical expression for the probability of our optimization being used effectively in different realistic scenarios that consider values for vehicular density, coverage radius of the wireless technology, and distance between attachment points deployed by the road infrastructure.
+We have also derived an expression for the IP address autoconfiguration time when our optimization is enabled and have compared it with the time achieved by GeoSAC under optimal conditions.
 The analytical work has been validated by means of extensive simulation, including real wireless models and experiments incorporating vehicular traces from Spain.
 Additionally, we have conducted an experimental evaluation using a real implementation of our solution in a testbed composed of 40 nodes.

-Due to the properties of our optimization, we have shown in this article that it can be used not only to decrease the IP address configuration time but also to reduce the network signaling load (in terms of unsolicited Router Advertisements) required to achieve a certain target configuration time.
+Due to the properties of our optimization, we have shown in this paper that it can be used not only to decrease the IP address configuration time but to reduce the network signaling load (in terms of unsolicited RAs) required to achieve a certain target configuration time as well.
 Finally, we have also analyzed the benefits that our optimization provides when the vehicle uses an IP mobility protocol to enable transparent connectivity to the Internet despite changes in geographical areas.